synadia-io/testing.java/README.md

     2. Any success is counted.
 Any failure is logged.

 * 8 individual full threads each ran the process.
+* The process jitters after a success.
+It sleeps after a failure.
 * [Info Source Code](src/main/java/io/synadia/workloads/ConsumerInfoSim.java#L333)

 #### Client Instance 3